Campos1911/Campos1911/README.md

 ## ⭐ Featured Projects

+### 🔹 GymTrack – Workout Management & Load Progression
+**Built this to solve my own frustration with tracking real strength evolution at the gym.**
+I moved away from manual notes and generic tables to build a structured, data-driven system.
+This Full Stack monorepo allows me to manage active training plans, log sessions in real-time, and track load progression history for every exercise.
+- **Tech Stack:** NestJS (Fastify), Prisma, SQLite, Next.js, TailwindCSS, and React Query.
+- **Key Feature:** Implementation of "Active Plan" logic and structured session versioning to visualize long-term progress.

 ### 🔹 Smart Lead Triage
 AI-powered backend system that processes unstructured data and generates business insights using RAG pipelines and scalable architecture.